0nyx-networks/ComfyUI-running-on-runpod/README.md

-# ComfyUI running on runpod container
+# ComfyUI running on runpod

 This repository provides a setup to run [ComfyUI](https://github.com/comfyanonymous/ComfyUI) on a Linux container using Podman/Docker.